rccreswell/SABS_project/Examples/Example MCMC optimisation and result plots/Readme.md

 Note that in this example, the parameter 1 (constants.unknown_cst) is not identifiable, as it can visibly take pretty much any value within [2 - 12]

+## Compare the model outputs with data

+This little script is to show how you can compare the outputs of the model with your data.
+Note that in the example, we are using ```sabs_pkpd.pints_problem_def.MyModel()``` which was configured when running the ```MCMC_routine()``` function.
+It can be used to reproduce the data, by entering as inputs the parameters values (excluding the noise), and the sampling time points.

 ```python
 # Compare the data with the output of the model, using the starting point's
 # parameter values and the chain's median parameter values